Acquiring a new client is far more expensive than keeping an existing one.

 The features or variables are the following:

-• churn, used as the target.
-1 if the client has left the bank during some period or 0 if he/she has not.
+• Churn: 1 if the client left the bank during the period, 0 if they remained.

 Once the variables and instances are configured, we can perform some analytics on the data.